 After time for lunch at leisure in Greve de Lecq, we take a guided tour of St Ouen’s Manor Gardens.
 The traditional home of the Seigneur of St Ouen, and the ancestral home of the de Carteret family since the 11th century, the garden features an ancient colombier (traditional dovecote) and walled garden.
 The walled garden and landscaped gardens are surrounded by a moat and stream flowing down to a wooded valley.
 The dramatic entrance arch next to the lodge leads to an avenue of majestic trees with huge trunks of ash, beach and oak above green verges.

-Our day finished with a visit to St Matthew’s Church at Millbrook.
+Our day finishes with a visit to St Matthew’s Church at Millbrook.
 While the exterior of this church scarcely merits a second look, its interior is a work of such beauty that even the Germans took care not to damage it during their occupation of the island.
 Often referred to as the Glass Church, St Matthew’s has wonderful Art Deco glass fixtures and fittings designed in 1934 by René Lalique (1860-1945).
 The work was commissioned by Florence Boot, Lady Trent, Lalique’s neighbour in the South of France.
 Lady Trent’s principle residence, however, was in Millbrook on the island of Jersey and the work was commissioned to honour her late husband Jesse Boot, founder of Boots the Chemist.
 Opalescent panels, a magnificent altar cross, a glass font – perhaps the only one to be found anywhere – the Jersey lily motif, and Art Deco angels make the church one of the Island’s treasures and arguably some of the finest work Lalique ever produced.
-(Overnight St Helier) BL
+(Overnight St Helier) B

 Day 6: Wednesday 29 May, Jersey